Morocco Travel with Berber Treasures Morocco Tours

 * Estimated dates only.
 The actual date depends on the local sighting of the moon and could be +/- 1 day.

-Ramadan: During 2018 Ramadan is estimated to commence around 16/17 May.
-Ramadan, which lasts for approximately 4 weeks is a period of fasting for Muslims and observed widely throughout Morocco.
+Ramadan: During 2020 Ramadan is estimated to commence around 26/27 April.
+Ramadan, which lasts for approximately 4 weeks, is a period of fasting for Muslims and observed widely throughout Morocco.
 Taking your holidays in Morocco during Ramadan offers a uniquely different Morocco tour experience to enjoyed by tourists who holiday in Morocco at other times of the year.
 In general the tourist cafes, restaurants and sights are open a little later in the morning during Ramadan.
 You can expect your Berber Treasures Morocco driver and the local guides of Morocco will observe Ramadan neither eating nor drinking between sunrise and sunset.
 You will not be expected to fast and will be able to obtain food and drinks during the day.
 However, we ask that you be aware of and understanding that your driver and local guides used for Morocco city tours will break their fast at sundown.
+You will not be able to purchase alcohol from liquor stores during this period.

 Feast of the Sacrifice: Also known as the Feast of the Sheep is a holiday enjoyed and celebrated together with family.
 The day of the official holiday and the following day or so is a quieter time in Morocco.
 Historical sights are generally open.
 In the larger cities such as Marrakech and Fez the markets and souks will be operating but will likely be somewhat quieter than usual.
 The markets and souks generally return to full vibrancy within three to four days or so following the holiday.
 You will not be able to purchase alcohol from liquor stores during this period.